Research-Division/policy-rules-database/README.md

 Analyze the structure of the U.S. social safety net using [PRD Dashboard](https://emar-data-tools.shinyapps.io/prd_dashboard/)

-The terms of the PRD use are defined by the GNU General Public Licene v3.0.
+The terms of the PRD use are defined by the GNU General Public Licence v3.0.
 If you are interested in alternative licensing arrangements, please contact elias.ilin@atl.frb.org

 **Suggested citation:**